 After graduating from UML, Carlson spent one season as an assistant coach at Lawrenceville School before returning to Lowell to serve as an assistant to head coach Bruce Crowder.
 After helping the River Hawks to a berth in the 1996 NCAA tournament, Carlson spent another three seasons beside Crowder as an assistant at Northeastern University in Boston, where he also acted as recruiting coordinator.
 He earned a master's degree in education from N.U.

 Carlson and his wife Tammy currently live in Ely with sons Dustin and Brayton.

 Doug Leaverton, a native of Painesville, Ohio, started his RoughRiders career as a player during the 2007-2009 seasons.
-After attending Colorado College studying economics, he returns to Cedar Rapids as a volunteer assistant coach.
-In charge of team operations and community service, Doug is excited about his first full season helping out with the team and is working towards finishing his business/economics degree at Kirkwood.
+After attending Colorado College, where he studied economics, he returns to Cedar Rapids as an assistant coach.
+Responsible for team operations and community service, Doug is will also be working towards finishing his business/economics degree at Kirkwood College.